|Your cart is currently empty|

 ★ (Item 21C) -- HEAVY 10MM OUTDOORSMAN

 We do this because a lot of people own those guns and don’t want to buy a 454 Casull or 44 mag.
 I would have no problem defending myself against a black bear attack (and have done so) with the proper 9MM ammo.
-I prefer a more powerful/bigger cartridge, but the 9MM will get it done, even on grizzlies, if you take their brain.
+I prefer a more powerful/bigger cartridge, but the 9MM will get it done, even on grizzlies, if you take their brain with a flat nosed, non-expanding bullet.
 Of course, making a brain shot under such duress, will take practice and cool nerves.

 OUTFITTING FOR GRIZZLIES